Wang-Zhicheng/Wang-Zhicheng.github.io/_pages/personal.md

 🏳️‍⚧️ Gender
 -----
-MtF (No limitation for pronouns), currently under RLE 🎀 No future plan for HRT sue to health reasons
+MtF (No limitation for pronouns), currently under RLE 🎀 No future plan for HRT due to health reasons

 🎮 Gaming
 -----